Politics of Kiribati: Attorneys-General of Kiribati

 In Kiribati, the Attorney-General is defined by section 42 of the Constitution as "the principal legal adviser to the Government."
 The Constitution specifies: "No person shall be qualified to hold or to act in the office of Attorney-General unless he is qualified to practise in Kiribati as an advocate in the High Court."

 The Attorney-General of Kiribati was also until October 2016 a member of Cabinet of Kiribati and a member of the Maneaba ni Maungatabu as an ex-officio member of parliament.
 According to a 2005 source, the Attorney-General "is designated by the Republic of Kiribati as the Central Authority who shall have the responsibility and power to receive requests for mutual legal assistance."

 Legislative branch

 In a Westminster system, the unicameral House of Assembly (Maneaba ni Maungatabu) has 45 members: 44 elected in single-seat and multi-seat constituencies; one appointed member from the Banaban community on Rabi Island in Fiji.
-The Attorney general was an ex officio member until 2016.
+The Attorney general was no longer an ex officio member.
 The elected members of the Maneaba ni Maungatabu serve four-year terms.
 The Speaker of the Maneaba ni Maungatabu is elected by the members of the Maneaba from outside of its membership.
+The total number of the Legisters is forty four from the island in Kiribati and one representative nominated from Rabi Council representing the people in Rabi island in Fiji.

 All citizens of Kiribati are eligible to vote at the age of 18.